Table of Contents

 Or even better, you can offer a lead magnet to get people to subscribe to your email list.

-Once you’ve gotten people subscribed to your list, you’ll need to think about your email strategy.
-We’ve put together an email marketing guide and can even help you get started with writing a welcome email.
+Once you’ve gotten people subscribed to your list, you’ll need to think about your email strategy, head over to our email marketing guide for a full walkthrough and some helpful tips.
+But if you want some help creating an engaging campaign from your very first email, take a look at this guide for writing a welcome email.

 8. View demo/ Book a demo